scry-monsters/scry-monsters/README.md

 - 👋 Hi, I’m @scry-monsters
-- 👀 I’m interested in web dev and ML
+- 👀 I’m a cyber security undergrad
-- 🐙 I’m currently on my last year of uni, so I don't post much
+- 🐙 Currently on my last year of uni, so I don't post much